oriolclosa/hackupc-venuegraph/README.md

 </p>

 ### Codes reference
+Below are the codes for the places you can shown on the signs.
 | Code          | Text displayed      |
 | ------------- | ------------------- |
 | CA            | Cafeteria           |